sybrew/the-seo-framework/readme.txt

 * With this introduction, most of the split-off code's API has been dropped, without deprecation.
 We plan to incorporate the new API into the Extension Manager, which now maintains its own versions of almost everything.
 * We've also removed the externs files, as we long moved to favor Babel, instead of Closure Compiler.

-**For everyone: Downgrade precautions:**

-* This plugin can be downgraded, and we try to allow downgrading without issues for at least one major version, or one year; whichever is later.
-* Sometimes, we need to go out of our way to make this possible; so, in this update, two settings require attention.

-1. Robots:
-	* When you downgrade from v3.1 to an earlier version of TSF, the Media/Attachment "noindex", "nofollow", and "noarchive" values may be reset.
-	* Double-check those settings when you do.
-It's found under "SEO Settings -> Robots Meta Settings".
-Labeled "Apply 'noindex/nofollow/noarchive' to Attachment Pages?"
-	* This is precautionary, because TSF maintains a copy of the old settings' keys and your values throughout the v3.1.x update cycle.
-	* So, although unlikely, failing to correctly reset this setting may cause your site to drop in SERP.
-2. Title Separator:
-	* The title separator option has been renamed as it was mispelled.
-This makes expanding the API more convenient.
-	* This separator may be reset to a pipe `|`.
-	* This is precautionary, because TSF maintains a copy of the old settings key and your value throughout the v3.1.x update cycle.

 ## Detailed log

 *Fred Brooks' law: "What one developer can do in one month, two developers can do in two months."*